 No products in the cart.

-Our goal is to help educate Timor-Leste's greatest resource - its' children
+We help educate Timor-Leste's greatest resource - its' children

 Timor-Leste is one of our closest neighbours - only a one hour flight from Darwin.
 90% of Timor-Leste’s schools were destroyed in 1999 by Indonesian backed militia following the end of Indonesia’s 24 year occupation of Timor-Leste.
 Throughout the country, children are learning in schools which are at risk of collapse, useless in the rainy season, or massively overcrowded.
 In many cases they simply don’t go to school.